Can You Link Up With Treewidth?: Introduction

 It remains to determine when $H$ has large linkage capacity.
-For example, if $H$ itself admits a large matching-linked set, then this translates to its blowups, thus establishing high $\gamma(H)$.
+For example, if $H$ itself admits a large matching-linked set, then this translates to its blowups, thus establishing large $\gamma(H)$.
 This is however only a sufficient criterion, even though most of our lower bounds are based on it.
-As we investigate in \Cref{sec:treewidth}, the linkage capacity is related to certain fractional multicommodity flow problems whose relevance in the context of lower bounds for $\colsub{H}$ under ETH was already identified before \cite{SMPS24, Marx10}.
-Linkage capacity however is a much more elementary and more applicable concept.
-In particular, the restriction to matchings allows us to connect it to known results on routing with specified terminal pairs in order to obtain lower bounds on $\gamma(H)$.
-This in turn allows us to prove new results under ETH without much technical effort.
+As we investigate in \Cref{sec:treewidth}, the linkage capacity is related to fractional multicommodity flow problems whose relevance for lower bounds on $\colsub{H}$ was already identified before \cite{SMPS24, Marx10}.
+Linkage capacity however is a more elementary and more applicable concept: The restriction to matchings allows us to connect it to known results on routing with specified terminal pairs; this in turn allows us to prove new results under ETH without much technical effort.